What Toxins Are Released After Massage

 What Toxins Are Released After Massage?
 Demystifying Detoxification

 If you’ve ever had a massage, you’re probably familiar with the idea that it can help release toxins from your body.
 But is this really true?
-And, if so, what toxins are released after massage, exactly?
+And, if so, what toxins are released after a massage, exactly?

 Let’s get started!

-While it might be easy to jump to conclusions about the role of massage in toxin release from the body, if we want to understand the situation fully, we’ll need to talk about how massage could help with toxin release.
+While it might be easy to jump to conclusions about the role of massage toxin release from the body, if we want to understand the situation fully, we’ll need to talk about how massage could help with toxin release.

 Now, let’s get into the details of this process a little bit more.

-Massage aids natural body processes, potentially enhancing the regular release of waste products or ‘toxins’ that occur in our bodies daily.
+Massage aids natural body processes, potentially enhancing the regular release of metabolic waste products or ‘toxins’ that occur in our bodies daily.

 Okay, but why do so many people feel tired or sick after a thorough massage, and what can you do to minimize those side effects?

-the hands of a professional massaging patient's back to aid with detoxification
+can toxins released during massage make you sick: massaging patient's back to aid with detoxification

 Massage boosts circulation, possibly quickening the regular disposal of body ‘toxins’.